+I. Composition and communication: 9 credits required Required: II.
+Humanities: 21 credits required Group I: Religion courses.......12 credits Required: RELB 101 Seventh-day Adventist Fundamental Beliefs and the Healing Ministry of Christ RELP 254 Morality and Medicine RELP 316 Spirituality in Healing and Healthcare RELP 306 Spiritual Dimensions of Death and Dying (Note: Only religion courses from faith-based institutions may be considered for transfer credit to meet the religion core requirement) Must include: One history course (3 credits) Non-history humanities course such as art, literature, or music; one applied course may be included (6 credits) III.
+Mathematics: 3 credits required College Algebra (MATH 155) with a grade of C or above OR College Algebra and Trigonometry (MATH 165) with a grade of C or above Transfer credit equivalent to MATH 155 or higher (See major for details) IV.
+Natural Sciences: 8 credits required Two semesters of laboratory courses chosen from: BIOL 151; CHEM 105; PHYS 131; or BIOL 119 and BIOL 129 (See major for details)

-I. Composition and communication: 9 credits required
+V. Social Sciences: 9 credits required

 Required:

-ENGL 101 Writing and Rhetoric I

-ENGL 102 Writing and Rhetoric II

-COMM 215 Intro to Human Communication 3 credits

-II.
-Humanities: 24 credits required

-Group I: religion courses 12 credits

-Required:

-RELB 101 Seventh-day Adventist Fundamental Beliefs and the Healing Ministry of

-Christ

-RELP 254 Morality and Medicine

-RELP 316 Spirituality in Healing and Health Care

-RELT 305 World Religions for Health Care Professionals

-(Note: Only religion courses from faith-based institutions may be considered l foi

-transfer credit to meet the religion core requirement)

-Group II: History, Literature, and Art

-Must include:

-A full year's sequence of history (6 credits)

-Non-history humanities such as art, literature, or music;

-one applied course may be included (6 credits)

-III.
-Mathematics: 3 credits required

-College Algebra (MATH 155) with a grade of C or above

-College Algebra and Trigonometry (MATH 165) with a grade of C or above

-Transfer credit equivalent to MATH 155 or higher

-IV.
-Natural Sciences: 8 credits required

-Two semesters of laboratory courses chosen from:

-BIOL 151; CHEM 105; PHYS 131; or BIOL 119 and BIOL 129

-V. Physical Education, Health, and Wellness: 2 credits required

-Required:

-PEAC 178 Wellness1 credit

-PEAC XXX Activity Course1 credit

-VI.
-Social Sciences: 9 credits required

-Required:

 PSYC 112 General Psychology 3 credits

 SOCI 115 Principles of Sociology 3 credits

-SOCI 375 Cultural Diversity 3 credits
+SOCI 375 Cultural Diversity in Healthcare 3 credits

-BACHELOR OF SCIENCE IN HEALTH SCIENCES DEGREE CORE (COMPLETION DEGREE)
+BACHELOR OF SCIENCE IN HEALTH SCIENCES DEGREE CORE (COMPLETION TRACK)